bercj/Cybersecurity-Writeups/README.md

 - `notes.txt` or `capture.log` (optional) — scratch notes, debugging logs

 ## Notes & disclaimer
-- Environment: Ubuntu 22.04.5 LTS (solutions confirmed on this OS)
+- Environment: Ubuntu 22.04.5 LTS [Different environments are declared in the specific CTF's description]
 - These writeups are for education and research only.
 Do not use them to attack systems you do not own or have explicit permission to test.
 - I may omit challenge assets when redistribution is not allowed by the original platform.